Titles, topics, and hashtags

 Complete example

 This complete example shows how to create an index, upload a video, and generate a title, topics and hashtags.
-Ensure you replace the placeholders surrounded by <>
+Ensure you replace the placeholders surrounded by <> with your values.

 Step-by-step guide